SimonThormeyer/terry/.github/ISSUE_TEMPLATE/bug_fix.md

 ---
-name: Bug fix
+name: bug fix
-about: Describe a new bug fix
+about: describe a new bug fix
 title: ''
 labels: bug fix
 assignees: ''